-Combo-Box by Wesley Vollmar[4] was the first implementation of the idea storing encrypted shards of a file on the computers different of different file storage providers.
+Combo-Box by Wesley Vollmar[2] was the first implementation of the idea of storing encrypted shards of a file on storage provided different file storage providers and depending on the file storage provider's client to sync shards to their respective servers.
 Differences between Vollmar's Combo-Box and combox are enumerated below:

-Platform Combo-Box runs Microsoft Windows, whereas combox runs on GNU/Linux and OS X and is not compatible with Microsoft Windows.
+Platform Combo-Box runs on Microsoft Windows, whereas combox runs on GNU/Linux and OS X and is not compatible with Microsoft Windows as of version 0.2.3.